samday

 Posts: 1

-Hello, Although I agree the client has the right to a choice you can not give them food which is out of date.
+Although I agree the client has the right to a choice you can not give them food which is out of date.
 You have a duty of care towards this person and therefore if you were to give them something knowing it would harm them this may be seen as bad practice.
-Hope this helps.